Nasrin63/Nasrin63/README.md

 - 👋 Hi, I’m Nasrin.
-- 👀 I’m interested in using smart ways such as machine learning to make humanities scholars' life easier.
+- 👀 I’m interested in using smart ways such as machine learning to make humanities scholars' lives easier.
 - 🌱 I’m currently learning Advanced NLP with spaCy and basics of AI in two online courses.
 - 💞️ I’m looking to collaborate on Digital Humanities projects.
 - 📫 How to reach me: nasrin.mostofian@gmail.com